FreeMarker Document Templates for TrueContext Data

 1. Open a text editor to start building your FreeMarker template.

-2. In TrueContext, go to Manage Forms > Documents > Create Document.
+2. In TrueContext, go to Forms & Integrations > Documents > Create Document.
 In the Template-driven Text Documents section, select FreeMarker.

 3. On the Document Basics tab, enter the Name and Filename.